Dunaújváros: Dunapentele

 In 1956, the construction was hindered by an earthquake and a flood, and in October by the start of the 1956 Hungarian Revolution.
-During the revolution the city used its historical name Dunapentele again.
-The Rákóczi radio station, which was created by the revolutionaries, broadcast from Dunapentele (in fact from a bus that was constantly moving around in the city so that it couldn't be located.)
+During the revolution, the city used its historical name Dunapentele again.
+The Rákóczi radio station, which was created by the revolutionaries, was broadcast from Dunapentele (in fact from a bus that was constantly moving around in the city so that it couldn't be located.)
 Even though the citizens of Dunapentele tried to defend their city, the Soviet army occupied the city on November 7, 1956.
-The city came under martial law and soviet tanks were stationed throughout the city.
+The city came under martial law and Soviet tanks were stationed throughout the city.

-After the revolution the city was still the "trademark city" of socialism in Hungary, and was presented as such to foreign visitors.
+After the revolution, the city was still the "trademark city" of socialism in Hungary and was presented as such to foreign visitors.
 Among the visitors were Yuri Gagarin and the Indonesian president Sukarno.
 The city also provided a scenic backdrop to popular movies.

 In 1960, the ten-year-old city already had 31,000 residents who celebrated its anniversary.

 On November 26, 1961, the city's name was changed to Dunaújváros (Duna|új|város meaning Danube-new-city; "New City upon Danube".
 See also Tiszaújváros) as a consequence of Stalin's death (1953) and the Hungarian Revolution (1956).

 In 1990 it became a city with county rights—as one of the then four, (now five) cities in the country that have this status but are not county capitals—in accordance with a new law that granted this status to all cities with a population over 50,000.
 Even though the population of Dunaújváros has been under 50,000 since 2008, it has kept its status as a city with county rights (along with Hódmezővásárhely, which is in a similar situation).

-The ISD DUNAFERR (formerly: Dunai Vasmű) factory complex is still is an important enterprise in the Hungarian steel industry, and a major employer (as of 2020, it has 4,500 employees) in the area.
+The ISD DUNAFERR (formerly: Dunai Vasmű) factory complex is still an important enterprise in the Hungarian steel industry, and a major employer (as of 2020, it has 4,500 employees) in the area.

 Today, Dunaújváros is home to many new infrastructures (Pentele Bridge, direct M6-M8 highway link between Budapest and Dunaújváros), the new South Korean Hankook factory, Europe's biggest tire factory of Hankook, and Hamburger Hungaria, one of the largest containerboard manufacturers in Europe.
 This and other projects make Dunaújváros a new Hungarian boomtown.

-Thanks to its formal political and economic importance, the communist urban design, the socialist realist architecture and its unique atmosphere the town is the considerable memento of communism.
-Many of the half-century-old buildings have received the protection of historic monuments, and the town is in the focus of growing touristic interest.
+Thanks to its formal political and economic importance, the communist urban design, the socialist realist architecture, and its unique atmosphere the town is the considerable memento of communism.
+Many of the half-century-old buildings have received the protection of historic monuments, and the town is the focus of growing touristic interest.